melkemaryam/m_thesis/README.md

 ```

 ### 3. Specify arguments:
-There are 8 arguments that need to  be added when running the code.
+8 arguments need to be added when running the code.
 The `class Args()` can be seen in `arguments.py`.

 The main structure of a command is as follows: